ycseong07/predict-stock-prices/install_hadoop_in_mac.md

 # predict-stock-prices
-Predicting stock price in real time using Hive and Python
+Predicting stock price in real time using Hive and Python It's not necessary for ML with pyspark in docker container.
+Follow the below if you want to do your projects on your local mac.
 (2022.03.05 Updated)

 ## Hadoop install on Mac M1